 While everything we have mentioned thus far will help you increase membership in your nonprofit, there is one thing that is vital to your nonprofit's success.
 You need to be actively listening to your members!

 If you have not heard of active listening, it just means that you are hearing and understanding what someone is saying and responding based on what they have said.

 So, how can you actively listen to your members?

 You should use the communication techniques mentioned above to reach out to your members and determine what they want out of their membership.
 This can be done through something like a survey, an online conversation (email, call, social media, etc.), or an in-person conversation.
 Choose the method that works best for you and your members!

 After you see the results of your inquiry, you should take a good amount of time to review them, understand them, and respond.
 You can do this by contacting the members individually to let them know what suggestions you will put into place, or address all of your members at once.

-Above all, be sure to thank your members for their suggestions, and acknowledge if you cannot use some of them at this moment.
+Above all, be sure to thank your members for their insights, and acknowledge if you cannot use some of them at this moment.
 Nothing is worse than giving feedback and feeling like nothing was done about it, you never want your members to feel like their time wasn’t valued.

 By using these techniques you can gain priceless information to determine what your members really want, so be sure to use this to your advantage!
 Although there are many other great suggestions in this article about how to increase membership, this is by far the simplest way to ensure your members are getting the experience they want.